|Nutritional Guidelines (per serving)|

 Reduced-sodium beef broth (25 percent less salt) gives this soy sauce substitute recipe 12 to 13 milligrams of sodium per tablespoon, about 25 mg per tablespoon if you boil down the sauce and reduce it by half.
 To lower the sodium count even further, use a sodium-free beef broth.
 Most people should limit their salt intake to 1,500 milligrams per day.

-If you wish to avoid soy, this substitute is a soy-free.
+If you wish to avoid soy, this substitute is soy-free.
 You will get the effect of soy sauce without soy and with much less salt.
 There are also vegetarian and gluten-free modifications you can make.

 Gather the ingredients.